mitre/caldera/docs/installation.rst

 Option 1: Install with Docker Compose
 -------------------------------------

 The easiest way to install CALDERA is with Docker Compose.
-After installing Docker and Docker Compose.
-From the top-level directory simply run the following:
+After installing Docker and Docker Compose, from the top-level directory simply run the following:

     .. code-block:: console

         docker-compose up

 This will start the Caldera server and an instance of MongoDB.
-Follow the last instructions above to login to the Caldera server and change the Administrator password.
+Follow the `Post-install steps`_ to login to the Caldera server and change the Administrator password.

 For advanced options, customize the `docker-compose.yml` file.
 If you are behind a proxy, uncomment three lines in the `build` section and edit the lines to include the correct information for your proxy.
 If you need to specify a different version of Crater (for example, if you need the Windows 7 version), you can specify it with another item under `args`: `"crater=https://github.com/mitre/caldera-crater/releases/download/v0.1.0/CraterMain7.exe"`.
 Other configuration options can be set in the `command` section under `server`.